You're worried and frustrated

 We can help you

-With evidence based technology that has been used globally since the 1990s by speech therapists and whole school districts with great results.
+We use evidence based online programs.
+Trusted globally since the 1990s by speech pathologists and whole school districts with great results.

 To learn, grow and thrive

 With a bit of work, you can speed up the brain's ability to learn:

 For better learning, reading, spelling, communication and social skills.

 Thanks to the latest evidence based brain research that says "the brain is like a muscle."